 Although these recommendations are important and helpful, it might not be enough if we spend 90% of our day sitting.

-I usually get in at least 30 minutes of vigorous activity in each day, but as a writer for a living, I spend a lot of my time sitting in front of a computer.
+I usually get in at least 30 minutes of vigorous activity in each day, but as a content creator, I spend a lot of my time sitting in front of a computer.
 (Yep, I’m sitting right now.)

-Once I learned that spending all day sitting was basically going to kill me, I decided it was time to make some changes.
+Once I learned that spending all day sitting wasn’t doing me any favors, I decided it was time to make some changes.

 How To Move (Or Stand) More

-My favorite way to get more activity during the day also happens to be the most convenient: standing at work!
+My favorite way to get more activity during the day also happens to be the most convenient: standing when I work!

 At first, standing might not seem like it would make that much of a difference, but over time it adds up.